piperhaywood/commonplace-wp-theme/README.md

 > ⚠️ **Fair warning:** This is a work in progress! 🚧 It’s currently in use on [piperhaywood.com](https://piperhaywood.com), but there are definitely bugs, particularly when it comes to Gutenberg compatibility.
 Please feel free to [raise an issue](https://github.com/piperhaywood/commonplace-wp-theme/issues) if you notice anything weird or have suggestions.
 Unfortunately I do not have the capacity to provide individualized support, so **it is provided as-is** for you to work with as you wish.

-## Installation
+## Installation and updates

+I deliberately do not list this theme in the WordPress theme library because I do not have capacity to go through and maintain that process.
+As such, installation and all updates must be done manually as described below.

-The compiled theme is in `/commonplace-theme`.
-This directory can be zipped and uploaded in the WordPress theme management page, or the directory can be manually uploaded via cPanel or FTP.
+To install the theme, compress the compiled theme folder `/commonplace-theme` and upload that ZIP file in the WordPress theme management page.
+Alternatively, the ZIP file can be manually uploaded via your hosting dashboard such as cPanel or FTP/SFTP.
 For further instructions, see the WordPress documentation page [Using Themes](https://wordpress.org/support/article/using-themes/#adding-new-themes-using-the-administration-screens).

 ## Shortcodes